MisterCoffey/MisterCoffey.github.io/_posts/2017-02-08-BillboardProject.md

 ![heatmap](../images/Project2Billboard/HypothesisTestMeans.png)

 So did the length of a rock song contribute to its success in 2000?
 It's impossible to draw a causal conclusion, as this analysis is based on observational data.
 Moreover, The Billboard 100 chart did not include songs that did not chart, making a comparison impossible.
-Nonetheless, the length of songs, and the possible predictive value is worth greater exploration.
+Nonetheless, the possible predictive value of song length is worth greater exploration.